fjoshuajr/jargoes-de-programacao-funcional/readme.md

 The third parameter in the reducer (in the above example, `[x, ... xs]`) is kind of like having a history of what got you to your current acc value.

-### Apomorphism
+### Apomorfismo

-it's the opposite of paramorphism, just as anamorphism is the opposite of catamorphism.
-Whereas with paramorphism, you combine with access to the accumulator and what has been accumulated, apomorphism lets you `unfold` with the potential to return early.
+it's the opposite of paramorfismo, just as anamorfismo is the opposite of catamorfismo.
+Whereas with paramorfismo, you combine with access to the accumulator and what has been accumulated, apomorfismo lets you `unfold` with the potential to return early.

 ## Setoid